shyke0611/Car_Rental_Project/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 The Car Rental Booking and Management System is a comprehensive application designed to streamline the management of car rentals, bookings, clients, and insurance options.
-This system is built using JavaFX and CSS for the user interface, Scene Builder for the frontend, and MySQL for the database backend, providing a robust and scalable solution.
+This system is built using JavaFX and CSS for the user interface, Scene Builder for the frontend, and MySQL for the database backend.

 [![find Vehicle Page][findVehicles]](project_images/findVehicles.png)